Knee sports injuries Q&A

 Technology by Arthrex

-ACL repair is suitable for specific tear types and patient profiles
+ACL repair is suitable for specific tear types and patient profiles.

 Not sure which approach is right for you?
+Book a consultation and a surgeon will review your MRI.

-Get a Personalized AssessmentACL reconstruction is an excellent alternative with proven long-term success.
-It's suitable for all tear types and offers multiple graft options including BTB, quad tendon, and hamstring.
+ACL reconstruction is an excellent alternative with proven long-term success.
+It’s suitable for all tear types and offers multiple graft options including BTB, quad tendon, and hamstring.

-Learn about ACL ReconstructionNeither is universally "better"—they're different tools for different situations.
+Learn about ACL reconstructionNeither is universally "better"—they're different tools for different situations.
 ACL repair preserves your native ligament but is only suitable for specific tear types.
 Reconstruction works for almost all tears and has decades of proven outcomes.
 Your surgeon will recommend the best option for your specific injury.

 Recovery timelines are similar to reconstruction—most patients return to sport between 9-12 months.
 The early rehab may be slightly different since you're protecting the healing native tissue rather than a graft, but the overall timeline is comparable.